 Setting up CAN on Raspberry Pi

-The easiest way to work with CAN bus in Linux is the program set.
+The easiest way to work with CAN bus in Linux is the can-utils program set.
 Install it with the following command:

 Can-utils consists of the following tools: